dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 form here:
 https://dwyl.github.io/learn-to-send-email-via-google-script-html-no-server/test.html

-Remember to include the fields *inside* the form that has the id `gform` and ensure that the `name` of the form element matches the new column heading in your spreadsheet. e.g:
+Remember to include the fields *inside* the form that has the class `gform` and ensure that the `name` of the form element matches the new column heading in your spreadsheet. e.g:
 ```HTML